 Proceed to the “Apply Now” section of the website and register interest to download the application form.

 Download and save the application form questions and prepare all responses.

 Proceed to the online form and submit an application.

-If the written application is accepted, a state selection committee will conduct interviews.
+If your written application is shortlisted, a state selection committee will interview you.

 If successful at state level, a final, national selection interview will be held.

-If successful through interviews, scholarships will be awarded as part of the Nuffield National Conference.
+If successful through interviews, you will be awarded a scholarship at the Nuffield National Conference.